Underneath the Stars (song): Critical reception

-While not commercially released, "Underneath the Stars" has been lauded with a widespread acclaim, becoming one of the album's best-received tracks, with music critics complimenting its instrumentation and vocals.
+While not commercially released as a single, "Underneath the Stars" has been lauded with widespread acclaim, becoming one of the album's best-received tracks, with music critics complimenting its instrumentation and vocals.
 Rolling Stone stated that, "Afanasieff cowrote one of his strongest tunes yet, the sweet, bouncy 'Underneath the Stars.'"
 Chris Nickson, author of Mariah Carey Revisited: Her Story (1998), said the song was as "strong as any slow jam released in the nineties and one that would find a lot of flavor late at night with dancers."
 Chris Dickinson from St. Louis Post-Dispatch called the song one of Carey's best compositions and wrote "it easily evokes a languid dreamy sensuality with its throbbing bass-line and synthetic record scratches."
 Writer and journalist Christopher John Farley from Time described "Underneath the Stars" as "cool and blissfully nostalgic," while Cheo H. Coker called it "dynamic but subtle."

 Commercial performance

-The song received a limited number of pressings in the United States, where it charted weakly on the US Billboard R&B/Hip-Hop Airplay chart, peaking at number sixty-nine.
+The song was only distributed as a promotional single to radio stations in the United States, where it charted weakly on the US Billboard R&B/Hip-Hop Airplay chart, peaking at number sixty-nine.
 According to Billboard, due to receiving a "limited number of pressings", the song failed to make an impact on the Hot 100.
 Additionally, the song made the top-forty on the US Adult R&B Songs chart, peaking at number 35.
 In 2020, after the release of the EP on streaming services, the song peaked at number thirteen on the US R&B Digital Songs chart.